NJIT-Highlander-Racing-Electrical/.github/Software-Troubleshooting.md

 If random data is coming through over the bus, it could be a baud rate issue where the clocks do not align with the samples.
 However, I noticed that the termination resistors have a big effect on noise and data issues.
 I tested with a physically short bus and three subsystems, and it would only function if there was one CAN pal with its termination resistor enabled.
 With a termination resistor on each physical end of the short bus, there were extreme issues

+### Arduino CAN Library does not compile

+This may be happening if you are using the ESP32 V3 Board Manager in the IDE.
+The sandeepmistry GitHub page has not updated to accomodate this new version, but V2.0.17 seems to work fine.

 ## General Software Troubleshooting